syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 **[JavaScript]**

-// Enable the persistence to the Dialog function by setting enablePersistence property as true.
+// Enables the persistence to the Dialog function by setting enablePersistence property as true.
 The default value for enablePersistence is false in the Dialog control
     <script type="text/javascript">
         $("#Dialog").ejDialog({
             height: 200,